Tag: solar plate etching

 Art, Blotting Paper, Comics March 21, 2013

-Continuing the series of regular reports documenting the production process of the first and second issues of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 1: The Ingurgitator and Chapter 2: A Blot On His Escutcheon, this post describes more aspects of the use of printmaking in the image-making process, including the creation of landscapes of subconscious terrain.
+This post continues reportage of the production of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
+It describes the use of printmaking in the image-making process, including the creation of landscapes of subconscious terrain.

 Dark glade-first impression.
 (Monoprint-© 2008 Michael Hill)

-As documented in an earlier production report Doctor Comics finds himself in a heavenly yet shadowy and vaporous landscape as a result of an intense dream experience.
-In an attempt to express the inky, murky and stickyy feel of this etheric landscape he must traverse in search of an exit a series of monochromatic monoprints has been utilised.
+Doctor Comics finds himself in a shadowy landscape during an intense dream experience.
+I have tried to express the inky and murky feel of this etheric place he traverses.
+To achieve this I made a series of monochromatic monoprints.

 Dark glade-second impression.
 (Monoprint-© 2008 Michael Hill)

-This landscape can be seen more clearly, sequentially, as more light is added by means of a longer exposure to each successive image.
+This landscape can be seen more clearly as more light is added to each successive image.
 Despite the extra light he still finds it hard to trace his way through.

 Dark glade-third impression.
 (Monoprint-© 2008 Michael Hill)

-These prints were made using an etching process with a novel method of printmaking that involves exposure of the design drawing to a light sensitive plate via sunlight that marks the lines on a gelatin coated metal plate.
-The plate is then rubbed with a stiff brush under running water to carve the lines, so to speak.
+These prints were made using an etching process.
+It was a novel method of printmaking that involved exposure of the design to a light sensitive plate.
+This process marked the lines on a gelatin coated metal plate.
+The plate was then rubbed with a stiff brush under running water to carve the lines.
 This process is known as solar plate etching.

 Dark glade-the etching plate following exposure to sunlight and wetbrush.
 (Design-© 2008 Michael Hill)